 I took my lifelong birthday buddy – my dad – and we enjoyed a truly beautiful day on the island together.
 Catalina has been a getaway destination for a hundred years, all the way back to the early 1900s when Avalon was built, to the 1950s and 60s for Hollywood elite, and it’s still a destination for all kinds of celebrations.
 It’s also a fun place to spend the weekend, or to just to have a chance to chill on a different beach.
 Just 26 miles from LA, but it feels like a world away.

 The first thing you have to do to enjoy a day on Catalina is get to the island.
-There are several companies that offer passage to Catalina Island, but the Catalina Express is the only one with the Birthday Pass.
-You can usually find Groupon deals for trips with the other guys, if you can’t wait until your birthday.
+There are several companies that offer passage to Catalina Island and you can usually find Groupon deals for round trip tickets.
 Catalina Express has ports in Long Beach, San Pedro and Dana Point and travels to both Avalon and Two Harbors.
+The Catalina Flyer goes out of Newport Beach.
 The trip from San Pedro to Avalon is a little over an hour.
 We took the first boat of the day at 8 am, returning at 5:30.
 It was a full day of adventure, but there is a ton to do on the island – it’s really easy to run out of time.

 Catalina Island Museum

-My dad and I are both fans of history museums so we decided to check out the Catalina Island Museum after breakfast.
+My dad and I are both history buffs and enjoy exploring museums so we decided to check out the Catalina Island Museum after breakfast.

 The museum focuses on the history of the island, from the indigenous people to those who built Avalon as we know it to those who made it famous.

 But it also has a rotating art exhibit which happened to be the art of Chihuly.
-(Now showing until the end of 2017) The only installation I have seen of his is the ceiling in Las Vegas, and I didn’t have an opinion one way or the other before seeing his work here.
+(Exhibition ended 12/17 but a few of his pieces will be on display permenantly) The only installation I have seen of his is the ceiling in Las Vegas, and I didn’t have an opinion one way or the other before seeing his work here.
 Instantly a fan!
 The docent at the ticket counter suggested we start in the movie theater where they played a short film on Chihuly and several ‘newsreels’ on the history of Avalon, on a loop.
 After that, learn about the history of the city of Avalon and its many inhabitants and visitors.
 Most of this part of the museum covers modern Avalon, but there is a section that talks about the ancient peoples who lived there with some very nice examples of carved animal totems and tradable items.

 The Chihuly exhibit includes more than a dozen of his small “bowl” pieces, beautifully shaped and balanced on shiny black tables.
 After you finish with the first room be sure to go out on the patio before heading up the stairs.
 There you’ll find “Reeds” which are long, skinny red tubes sticking out of the plants; they look like something from another planet.
 Upstairs there is garden of glass, which is truly one of the most amazing things I’ve seen, as well as several other stunning pieces. $17 Adults/Free under 15.